dustywhite7/Econ8320/SlidesCode/8 - Numpy and Scipy.md

 ### Numpy - Arrays

 The building blocks of `numpy` are arrays.
-Arrays are a special object type that takes data and stores it in formats that allow us to more easily apply mathematical functions to that data.
+Arrays can essentially be treated as equivalent to mathematical matrices, and are a special object type that takes data and stores it in formats that allow us to more easily apply mathematical functions to that data.

 We will focus on creating arrays in two ways:
 1) Creating arrays by coercing lists and tuples to the array type
 2) Creating arrays using `numpy` commands